A five-dimensional vacuum-defect wormhole space-time: Conclusions

 \section{Conclusions}

-This newly developed five-dimensional vacuum-defect wormhole metric serves as an extension of the established four-dimensional Klinkhamer-vacuum defect model.
+In this work, we presented a five-dimensional vacuum-defect wormhole metric serves as an extension of the established four-dimensional Klinkhamer-vacuum defect model.
 It's worth highlighting that upon scrutinizing the geometric characteristics of both vacuum-defect wormhole models, as denoted by equations (\ref{K1}) and (\ref{9}), a striking similarity becomes evident, particularly when considering in the equatorial plane defined by $\theta=\pi/2$.
 Furthermore, an intriguing observation arises when investigating our wormhole model on surfaces where $\chi$ remains constant.
 One can see that the well-established Klinkhamer-vacuum defect metric is embedded in the five-dimensional wormhole metric.
+A major result is that null geodesics in $5D$ can correspond to non-null geodesics in $4D$.
+That is, massless particles in $4D$ can correspond to massive particles in $5D$.
+In the future studies, we will focus on constructing a $5D$ vacuum-defect wormhole with a cosmological constant and analyze the result.